 The terms defined in this section relate specifically to this policy.
-For regularly used terms e.g. approved provider, nominated supervisor, notifiable complaints, serious incidents, duty of care, etc. refer to the Definitions file of the PolicyWorks catalogue.
+For regularly used terms e.g. approved provider,

 Access to Early Learning (AEL): is an early intervention program for a child who is at least three years old on April 30th in the year of enrolment.
 It aims to provide intensive support to eligible families with multiple and complex needs, assisting them to access universal kindergarten programs.